Benwood, West Virginia: Education

-Saint James and Saint John School was a Roman Catholic elementary and middle school (preschool through eighth grade) that was located on 7th Street in Center Benwood.
+Saints James and John School was a Roman Catholic elementary and middle school (preschool through eighth grade) that was located on 7th Street in Center Benwood.
 The origin of Saint John School dated back to 1860.
-The school, which was connected to the back of Saint John Roman Catholic Church, was housed in several different buildings in the immediate area during the course of its history before the most recent school building was built during 1952–1953 and opened in January 1954.
-At the end of the 1970–1971 school year, Saint John School in Benwood was consolidated with Saint James School in McMechen, and the school became known as Saint James and Saint John School in 1971.
+The school, which was connected to the back of Saint John Roman Catholic Church, was housed in several different buildings in the immediate area during the course of its history before a new school was built during 1952–1953 and opened on January 2, 1954.
+In 1971, Saint John School in Benwood was consolidated with Saint James School in McMechen, and the school became known as Saints James and John School.
 After the fire that destroyed Saint John Church on March 30, 2015, the school was moved to the former Saint Francis Xavier School in Moundsville, West Virginia (closed in 2012) where the students finished the 2014–2015 school year.
 On May 18, 2015, it was announced by the Diocese of Wheeling-Charleston that the school would remain in Moundsville.
 The school would be renamed All Saints Catholic School.
-All Saints operated for two school years (2015 - 2016 and 2016 - 2017) and was a Diocesan school rather than a parish school.
-It was announced on June 22, 2017 that it would close.
+All Saints operated for two school years (2015 - 2016 and 2016 - 2017) and was a diocesan school rather than a parish school.
+It was announced on June 22, 2017, that it would close.
 All Saints Catholic School served the parishioners of Saint John in Benwood, Saint James in McMechen, Saint Jude in Glen Dale, Saint Francis Xavier in Moundsville, Saint Martin of Tours in Cameron and Saint Joseph in Proctor.
-Saint James and Saint John School was demolished in August 2015.
+Saints James and John School was demolished in August 2015.

 Saint Catherine School was a Roman Catholic elementary and middle school (first through eighth grade) that was located on Marshall Street in North Benwood.
-The building, which once stood on the site of the parking lot of the former Pic-way Shoe Store (later the Payless ShoeSource) on Marshall Street, was originally used as a Roman Catholic chapel dedicated to Saint Catherine from 1924 to 1928.
-It was founded by Croatian immigrants, and it operated as its own parish during those years.
-In 1929, a school by the same name was opened in the chapel building and continued to operate until Saint Catherine School closed in 1962 at the end of the 1961–1962 school year.
+The school building once stood on the site of the parking lot of the former Pic-Way Shoe Store (later the Payless ShoeSource) on Marshall Street.
+Before operating as a school, the building was a Roman Catholic parish dedicated to Saint Catherine that operated from 1924 to about 1928 and served a predominantly Croatian congregation.
+In 1929, a school by the same name was opened in the building and continued to operate until Saint Catherine School closed in 1962 at the end of the 1961–1962 school year.
+The building was razed in late May 1970.

-The majority of the students who attended the former Saint John School in Center Benwood (later Saint James and Saint John School) and the former Saint Catherine School in North Benwood went on to attend high school at Bishop Donahue Memorial High School in McMechen, which was founded in 1955.
+The majority of the students who attended the former Saint John School in Center Benwood (later Saints James and John School) and the former Saint Catherine School in North Benwood went on to attend high school at Bishop Donahue Memorial High School in McMechen, which was founded in 1955.
 Bishop Donahue High School closed in 2017 at the end of the 2016 - 2017 school year.